puzzlelang/puzzle-catalog/README.md

 This is the official repo for puzzle modules.

-# Install a module

-You can directly load your required module remotely (without installation) from this repo or use it locally
+> You can directly load your required module remotely (without installation) from this repo.

-> remote (no installation)

 ```puzzle
 use https://raw.githubusercontent.com/puzzle-lang/puzzle-catalog/master/modules/<MODULE>/index.puzzle.js